zf-wei/zf-wei.github.io/_publications/spectral.md

 venue: 'Preprint with arXiv identifier: 2111.08777.'
 ---

-Under Revision with the Journal of Functional Analysis.
+To appear in the Journal of Functional Analysis.
 Click [here](http://zf-wei.github.io/files/Spectral.pdf) to download.
 The arXiv page is [here](https://arxiv.org/abs/2111.08777).